Texas A&M Aggies: Basketball

-The softball team formed in the 1972–73 season.
-The team won NCAA championships in both 1983 and 1987, and an AIAW championship in 1982.
-It also has eleven College World Series appearances.
-In recent years, the Aggies have won two conference regular season championships (2005 and 2008), one conference tournament championship (2008), appeared in the NCAA Regionals nine times, winning two, and the Super Regionals thrice, winning two.
-They have also made three Women's College World Series appearances and finished 7th in 2007, 2nd in 2008, and 7th in 2017.
-At the end of 2018, the team played their first games in the new Davis Diamond, the top-of-the-line 2,000-seat stadium, which opened officially in the 2019 season.

 Soccer

-Women's soccer is coached by G Guerreri, who has led the program since its inception in 1993.
+Women's soccer is coached by G Guerrieri, who has led the program since its inception in 1993.
 His Aggies have won 12 Big 12 titles (7 regular season and 5 tournament), including 4 straight regular season titles from 2004 to 2007.
 The Aggies made 17 consecutive appearances in the NCAA Tournament from 1995 to 2012.
 Of those 17, 4 are Elite 8 finishes, and 6 are Sweet 16 finishes.
 Since 1999, the Aggies have advanced at least as far as the Sweet 16 during all but four of their NCAA Tournament appearances.
 The Aggies have never been eliminated in the round of 64.

 Texas A&M does not currently sponsor a varsity men's soccer program.
 The Aggies fielded a varsity men's soccer squad for just one season in 1981.